 Then begins the process of replacing the foundation, which is often the only way to ensure that the structure is secure.
 Foundation work for this type of project should always be done by a professional concrete team.
 Once the foundation is complete, the lift team will then lower the house back onto the foundation and reattach it.

-Fortunately, the cost isn’t one of the factors that will determine which option you can choose.
-The good news is that both typically cost about the same.
-The bad news is that neither option is very inexpensive.
-Whether you choose a dig-down or a house lift, you should expect to pay between $300,000-$400,000.
+The average cost, whether you choose a dig-down or a house lift, is between $300,000-$400,000.
 This includes the expenses for design and engineering work, structural alterations, excavation, labor, and finish carpentry to bring the space up to livable conditions.

 A dig-down typically has more labor costs associated with it because of the man-hours required to demolish the old slab, dig out the basement, and build a new foundation.
 A house lift often costs just as much because it requires more work to the exterior of the home, more mechanical and utility changes, and almost always requires replacing the entire foundation.
 Not to mention, you’re quite literally lifting a house several feet into the air.